 A typical membership site includes:

-The content in a membership site may take a variety of different forms, including courses, and is typically an open ended topic that can be expanded upon over time.
+The content in a membership site may take a variety of different forms, including courses, and typically cover open ended topics that can be expanded upon over time.

 Membership sites will also typically be open all year round so that you can join anytime and progress at your own pace, although there is an increasing trend in ‘open/close’ membership sites.